Dog Mental Illness Symptoms: Your Complete 2026 Guide

-Your dog used to greet you at the door with a wagging tail and boundless energy.
+Your dog used to greet you at the door like you were a returning war hero.
+Tail wagging, butt wiggling, pure joy.

-Now they’re hiding under the bed when you come home, or maybe they’re pacing around the house at 3 AM like they’re training for a marathon.
+Now?
+They are hiding under the bed when you walk in.
+Or maybe they are pacing around the house at 3 AM like they are training for an ultramarathon, claws clicking on the hardwood while you try to sleep.

 Sound familiar?

-Here’s the thing about dog mental illness symptoms, they’re way more common than most pet parents realize, and they’re definitely not just your dog “being difficult.”
+Here is the thing about dog mental illness symptoms: they are way more common than most pet parents realize.
+And they are definitely not just your dog "being difficult" or trying to spite you.

 Just like humans, dogs can experience anxiety, depression, obsessive behaviors, and cognitive decline.
 The difference?
-They can’t exactly tell us what’s wrong.
+They can't sit you down and tell you what is wrong.

-But they do communicate through behavior changes, and once you know what to look for, those “weird” habits your dog has developed start making a lot more sense.
+But they do communicate.
+They scream it through behavior changes.
+And once you know what to look for, those "weird" habits your dog has developed start making a lot more sense.

 This guide will walk you through everything you need to know about recognizing dog mental illness symptoms, understanding what causes them, and, most importantly, what you can actually do to help your furry friend feel better.